Donders-Institute/bidscoin/docs/tutorial.rst

 1. Getting started
 ~~~~~~~~~~~~~~~~~~

-Depending on how BIDScoin was installed, you may have to set your python environment settings before you can run BIDScoin commands from your command-line interface / shell.
+Depending on how BIDScoin was installed, you may have to set your Python environment settings before you can run BIDScoin commands from your command-line interface / shell.
 In the DCCN compute cluster example below it is assumed that an `environment module <http://modules.sourceforge.net/>`__ is used to load your Linux Anaconda Python installation and that BIDScoin is installed in a `conda environment <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands>`__ named "bidscoin".
 Run or adjust these commands to your computer system if needed:

 .. code-block:: console